 A self-made man in every sense of the word, Pacquiao left his hometown of General Santos City for Manila at age 14, working odd jobs and living on the streets before becoming a professional boxer two years later.
 He says that his humble background and the support he received when “[he] was still a poor, struggling boxer” pushed him to pursue civil service, “despite [his] great dislike for politics.”

-“Yes, hard work put me here, but I also know in my country, men who are just like me, who work just as hard as I am, or even harder, but are still wallowing in poverty and hopelessness.
-They are the people that drive me and inspire me to work even harder,” says Pacquiao.
+“Men who are just like me, who work just as hard as I am, or even harder, but are still wallowing in poverty and hopelessness.
+They are the people that drive me and inspire me to work even harder.”

 In many ways, a political career was a natural next step, as he was already a revered figure in the Philippines for his dedication to social causes, independent of his popularity as an athlete.
 Since stepping into his role as a congressman, Pacquiao has focused his legislative efforts on developing the country’s most impoverished, agrarian regions–rallying funds to build schools, hospitals, and infrastructure.
 He has also become a figurehead for combating human trafficking, and is an advocate for sustainability and increasing the country’s minimum wage (The Diplomat).